Cycling in Transylvania: Five Itineraries from the Saxon Land

 Viscri – Rupea

-If you’re back in Viscri, and you’d like to do a shorter trail, choose the itinerary going to Rupea, a major center of the Saxon community centuries ago.
-You’ll get a panoramic view of the medieval fortress from Rupea, one of the largest in Transylvania, and you’ll still have plenty of time to visit it.
+If you’re back in Viscri, and you’d like to take a shorter route, choose the itinerary going to Rupea, a major center of the Saxon community centuries ago.
+You’ll get a panoramic view of the medieval Rupea Fortress, one of the largest in Transylvania, and you’ll still have plenty of time to visit it.
 You can continue cycling to Homorod where you can visit one more medieval fortified church or you can head to the railway station where you can take the train for Brasov or Sighisoara.

 You can rent a bike in Viscri.